AdamBoley/Fleet-Command/README.md

 # Deployment

 As the project was nearing completion, Heroku and Github suffered security breaches, forcing Heroku to suspend the feature that allows direct linkage to a Github repository for deployment.

+Instead, I deployed this project from the Gitpod terminal using the following steps:
+1. I created a Heroku account
+2. From the Gitpod terminal, I entered the command `heroku login -i`
+3. Then I logged in using my email address and password
+4. Then I entered the command `heroku apps` to see a list of my Heroku apps, and ensure that I had logged in successfully
+5. Then I entered the command `heroku git:remote -a fleet-command` to create the app and set the Heroku remote
+6. Then I made a small change, and added and committed it using `git add .` and `git commit -m "small commit message"`
+7. Then I pushed the code to both Github and Heroku with `git push origin main` and `git push heroku main`
+8. On the Heroku app page, I clicked the Settings tab
+9. Then I add two buildpacks - heroku/python and heroku/nodejs
+10. Then I added a configuration variable of with a key of Port and a value of 8000
+11. Then I clicked Open App to open the deployed app

 # Testing